 If the defendant is found not guilty at trial then the case is over for the defendant.
 If the defendant pleads guilty prior to trial or is found guilty at the trial then the defendant is sentenced.
 In accordance with MCR 1.110, all fines, costs and other financial obligations imposed by the court must be paid at the time of assessment.
 A sentence may include all or part of the following: payment of fines, costs, jail time or probation.
 If the defendant caused a monetary loss to a victim then the defendant is sentenced to provide restitution to the victim for the victim's loss.
 A sentence of probation is an alternative to placing the defendant in jail.
 Usually, a defendant on probation must report to a probation officer on a regular schedule.
 The defendant is given terms of his probation that include not committing further crimes, not using alcohol or drugs and the attendance at a treatment program.
 If a term of the probation is violated the defendant may be placed in jail.

 A civil case involves a controversy between two or more people where the plaintiff(s) in the case allege that the defendant(s) caused the plaintiff(s) some form of monetary loss.
 This loss can come from an injury caused to the plaintiff or to the plaintiff’s property.
 This type of case is referred to as a tort.
 Another type of civil case is one where the plaintiff’s loss comes from an agreement that was breached by the defendant causing the plaintiff a monetary loss.
-Small Claims cases fall under the same categories as discussed above except a small claims case cannot have an amount in controversy greater than $5,000.
-In addition, the parties in a small claims case are not allowed to have attorneys represent them.
+Small Claims cases fall under the same categories as discussed above except a small claims case cannot have an amount in controversy greater than $6,500.
+In addition, the parties in a small claims case are not allowed to have attorneys represent them or to have a jury trial.
 Cases that are greater than the small claims limit but less than $25,000 will be heard in the District Court as a civil case.
 An attorney can represent the parties involved in a civil case.

 Civil cases can end up with a trial on the facts and issues in case or, a civil case may end up with a default judgment because the defendant fails to answer the allegations made by the plaintiff.
 Civil cases may also have a pre-trial conference where the judge urges the parties to work out a settlement.
 There may be several motions heard in court before the case goes to trial.
 Depending on the form of action; a case may be tried by a judge or by a jury.
 A demand for jury trial must be filed within a certain time period along with a fee to the court.
 There are several procedures that take place when a jury trial is chosen.
 A selection process will take place to choose a jury and inform them of their roles in the case.